 The Villa Casa Casuarina (formerly the Versace Mansion)

 It may seem creepy to walk over the threshold where Gianni Versace was shot to get to your room, but let’s be real — this storied beachfront palace, originally built in 1930 by rich-kid architect Alden Freeman, is fancy AF.
 If you’ve seen The Assassination of Gianni Versace, you know what I’m talking about.

-Where: 1116 Ocean Drive
+Address: 1116 Ocean Drive

-Where: 1500 Collins Avenue
+Address: 1500 Collins Avenue

 If you’d prefer to rent a house or apartment, check out Matador’s comprehensive article on the best Airbnbs in Miami for list of trusted rentals.

 Check out Matador’s LGBTQ+ travel guides to North America